joreilly86/flocode-python-intro/README.md

 Welcome! 👋

-This course is your gateway to understanding  Python’s applications for professional engineering.
+This course is your gateway to understanding Python's applications for professional engineering.
-This is for those are completely new to Python and or programming for professional engineering.
+This is for those who are completely new to Python and or programming for professional engineering.

 **Modules**